JeanBaptisteServais/Jojo-detector-/README.md

 Presentation

 Hey my name's JB, i 25 years old, French, i a young Web developer i just graduate from 2 month.
-I coding from a little more than one year.<br>
+I coding from a little more than one year.
+Indeed i studied Litterature, Sciences cognitives, and a little bit anthropology and failed Pyshics...<br>

 I tested to make programs based on image processing.
 Because I think it's really cool and funny.
 I love picture and the pixel's problems aspects !
+I just discover IA, so i try to make program with IA (who's a wow tool) couple with image processing.
+(You can tcheck my captchat resolver or my plate detector with a slider !!!!)
 <br><br>

 presentation projet